 Canadian Pacific Railroad – Sold Stock at $241.47

-Today is November 15, 2019 and Canadian Pacific Railroad recovered in accordance with my railroad fund investment model to $241.47 per share.
-The value investing model automatically sold at $241.47 and the price per share continued to climb to $241.86 when the market closed at 4 PM.
+Today is November 15, 2019, and Canadian Pacific Railroad recovered by my railroad fund investment model to $241.47 per share.
+The value investing model automatically sold at $241.47, and the price per share continued to climb to $241.86 when the market closed at 4 PM.

 - Railroad Stock Investments – The Standard of Measurement to Buy and Sell Railway Stock